 If you’re looking for interesting attractions on Route 66 in Arizona, Montezuma Castle National Monument is only 50 minutes south of Flagstaff in the Verde Valley.

 When modern settlers first found the ruins in the 1860s, the dwelling had been abandoned for a very long time!
-But they had the mistaken idea that the famous Aztecan emperor Montezuma had been connected to their construction, so that’s why they used his name.
+But they had the mistaken idea that the famous Aztecan emperor Montezuma had been connected to the construction of the castle, so that’s why they used his name.

 Also, it’s not a “castle” but more like a high-rise apartment building.